getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 ## Building

-C# / .NET code is compiled into Byte code and ran in a VM similaraly to Java.
-The following will allow you to compile your SampleModule into a .NET assembly library which can be loaded by ASP.NET/IIS.
+C# / .NET code is compiled into Byte code and run in a VM similarly to Java.
+The following will allow you to compile your SampleModule into a .NET assembly library which can be loaded by IIS/ASP.NET.
 The product of this is a DLL file.

-In your application root create a bin folder for your compiled assemblies.
+In your application's root path, create a bin folder for your compiled assemblies.

 `mkdir -p bin`